Palatinate (newspaper)

 Palatinate is the student newspaper of Durham University.
 One of Britain's oldest student publications, Palatinate is frequently ranked as one of the leading student outlets in the UK and Ireland, winning Best Publication in the Student Publication Association's 2018 and 2021 national awards.
-In the same year Palatinate was Highly Commended in the Best Publication category of the BBC Radio 4 Today Programme's Student Journalism Awards.
-Several of its editors have gone on to gain national recognition in journalism.

-The name of the newspaper derives from the colour Palatinate, a shade of purple closely associated with the university and derived from County Durham's political history as a County Palatine.
-It published its first edition on 17 March 1948 and celebrated its 70th anniversary in 2018.
+The name of the newspaper derives from the colour palatinate, a shade of purple closely associated with the university and derived from County Durham's political history as a County Palatine.
+It published its first edition on 17 March 1948.

 Palatinate is published on a fortnightly basis during term time, and its editors-in-chief are elected by the editorial board.
 The paper emphasises news and investigations about Durham University, and also includes sports, science, comment, satire, and a pull-out arts and lifestyle magazine, Indigo.

-Durham Students’ Union previously paid for the publication of Palatinate, but the organisation now relies mostly on advertising and alumni donations to continue printing.
+Durham Students’ Union previously paid for the publication of Palatinate, but the organisation now relies mostly on advertising and alumni donations to fund printing of the print edition.

-In April 2020, Palatinate launched a video side, Palatinate TV.
-Combined, over 150 student volunteers work for the newspaper and video outlet.

 History

 The first issue of the student newspaper was published on 17 March 1948.
 Although the paper was initially designed to "bridge the gap" between the Newcastle and Durham divisions of the university poor sales in the Newcastle college led to the paper refocussing as a Durham-only publication after just three issues.
 Several of the Newcastle students involved in establishing Palatinate went on to set up their own paper for Newcastle students, King's Courier.

 From 2001 until 2004, Palatinate was published in broadsheet format, before reverting to tabloid format.

 In November 2008, Palatinate launched Indigo, an arts and features pull-out supplement, and celebrated its 700th edition.

+In May 2011, Palatinate revealed that the university had accepted donations from British American Tobacco, leading to coverage in the national press.
+The university was further embarrassed in December 2011 by Palatinate reporting on disquiet over the appointment of David Held as master of University College, leading to the head of the students' union telling the editor the vice-chancellor wanted a printed apology, for the university to see every edition before it went to press, and for the editor (who had also broken the British American Tobacco story) to resign.
+The demands were refused, but the paper was forced to carry a counter-article written by a senior member of the university administration.

 In March 2013, a Science and Technology section was launched online and printed in the bumper 750th Celebratory Edition.
 In 2014, Palatinate launched a Profile section.
 Since December 2014, journalists from the newspaper have interviewed people such as Jess Phillips, Steph Houghton, David Blunkett, Edwina Currie, Moazzam Begg, Owen Jones, Esther Rantzen and Norman Baker.